emilylauth/Build-a-Formik-Form-Assignment/README.md

 # Build A Formik Form

-Week 13 Assignment to build fundamental knowledge of implementing React
+Week 13 Assignment to build fundamental knowledge of implementing JSX.
 ## Installation

 The instructions for this assignment were as follows: